MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/maintain-servers.md

 ### Take the disks out of maintenance mode

-If the server is running Windows Server 2019 or Windows Server 2016, you must disable storage maintenance mode on the disks before resuming the server.
+If the server is running Windows Server 2019 or Windows Server 2016, you must disable storage maintenance mode on the disks before resuming the server into the cluster.
+To minimize storage resynch times, we recommend bringing them out of maintenance mode as soon as the system is back up.

    > [!NOTE]
    > If the server is running Azure Stack HCI, version 21H2 Preview, Azure Stack HCI 20H2, or Windows Server 2022, you can skip this step because the disks will automatically be taken out of maintenance mode when the server is resumed.